 5. Blogging Moves More Slowly Than Social Media

 Blogging also moves a lot more slowly than social media.

-Blogging is definitely a long-term game, but if you understand what you're doing and what your end goals are, that can actually be a good thing for long term success.
+Blogging is definitely a long-term game, but if you understand what you’re doing and what your end goals are, that can actually be a good thing for long term success.